Organizational Culture: Definition and Types

 Disadvantages of Clan Culture: A family-style corporate culture is difficult to maintain as the company grows.
 Plus, with a horizontal leadership structure, day-to-day operations can seem cluttered and lacking direction.

 For companies with a large percentage of employees working remotely like HR tech provider Hireology, creating an empathetic and communicative organizational culture is key to success.
-“When you have a blended team, your local staff can help bridge gaps and build empathy,” Joel Schlundt, vice president of engineering at Hireology, said.
+“When you have a blended team, your local staff can help bridge gaps and build empathy,” Joel Schlundt, vice president of engineering at Hireology, told Built In.
 The team coordinated job swaps to help employees better understand and appreciate their peers’ roles.

 How to Create Clan Culture Within Your Organization: To cultivate a clan culture within your company, your first step is to turn to your employees.
 Communication is vital to a successful clan culture, so let your team know that you’re open to feedback.
 Find out what they value, what they’d like to see change, what ideas they have to help push the company further.
 Step two: take their thoughts into account and put them into action.